 - Fourth, only certain types of fish are considered kosher.
 These include fish that have both scales and fins, such as salmon or tuna.
 Shellfish, such as crab or lobster, are not kosher.

-- Finally, food must be prepared in a clean environment.
+- Fifth, food must be prepared in a clean environment.
 All utensils and cookware must be free of any traces of non-kosher food before they can be used for kosher cooking.

 What are the Benefits of Kosher?